boazbk/tcs/lec_08_uncomputability.md

 ### Reductions

 The Halting problem turns out to be a linchpin of uncomputability, in the sense that [halt-thm](){.ref} has been used to show the uncomputability of a great many interesting functions.
-We will see several  examples in such results in the lecture and the exercises, but there are many more such results in the literature (see [haltreductions](){.ref}).
+We will see several  examples in such results in this chapter and the exercises, but there are many more such results in the literature (see [haltreductions](){.ref}).

 The idea behind such uncomputability results is conceptually simple but can  at first be quite confusing.